numbpill3d/wirebase-social/README.md

    - `SESSION_SECRET`: (generate a random string)
    - `PORT`: `10000` (or use Render assigned port)
    - `MONGODB_URI`: (your MongoDB connection string)
+   - `TRUSTED_IPS`: comma-separated list of IP addresses exempt from rate limiting.
+When behind a proxy, the server checks `x-forwarded-for` for the client IP.

 3. Create a MongoDB database and connect it to your service